xNapha/employee-creator/README.md

 - Moved all types to the type files in utility
 - Updated the defaultValues for the Form to show the current date and end date if applicable
 - Deleted Nav Bar because I realised that it was out of scope for what the project mvp wanted

+### 5/06/2023 | Styling With TailWind

+- Refactored the code to have redux store all state, I was going to use context but then i realised that if im using redux i might as well use it for everything else
+- Added some basic styling to EmployeeList, Employee

 ---